 - 1. Use the Nursing Process to provide safe, effective, and individualized care, to address the assessed needs of the client within the Licensed Practical Nurse scope of practice. - 2.
 Utilize communication skills to provide relationship-centered care. - 3.
 Demonstrate teamwork in an inter-professional environment - 4.
 Provide inclusive care in a professional manner according to legal and ethical standards within the LPN scope of practice. - 5.
-Perform all nursing skills and techniques in a safe and accurate manner.
+Perform all nursing skills and techniques safely and accurately.